NotsoJharedtrollOx17/Using_ML_for_Particle_Tracking_at_LHC/README.md

 Continuing with the same plot, we plotted two square dots to further reference the estimated coordinates of where we could find a TPR > 0.95, and a TPR > 0.99 respectively, which in turn, can tell us the actual threshold to use for the model to actually comply with these TPR ranges.
 The followup tables contain the distilled numbers of the total of LS that both the DNN and GNN classified given their respective threshold that satisfy the previous TPR boundaries.

-On both **Table 1** and **Table 2** (also included in the poster) we observe that we get a similar distribution (Predicted Scores Histogram) of data that was predicted as _Real_ and _Fake_, the interesing detail is that, using the same testing datasete for both inferences with the DNN and the GNN, these models are using a substantial amount of the same LS for their predictions.
+On both **Table 1** and **Table 2** (also included in the poster) we observe that we get a similar distribution (Predicted Scores Histogram) of data that was predicted as _Real_ and _Fake_, the interesing detail is that, using the same testing dataset for both inferences with the DNN and the GNN, these models are using a _substantial amount of the same LS for their predictions._

 |             | **DNN > _X_** | **GNN > _Y_** | **Both** |
 |-------------|---------------|---------------|----------|